decred/politeia/README.md

 * Use the [politeia](https://github.com/decred/politeia/tree/master/politeiad/cmd/politeia) tool to interact directly with politeiad.
 * Use any other tools or clients that are listed above.

+### Users database setup

+Politeiawww has two databases implementations which can be used for storing the user data:

+ - [LevelDB](https://github.com/google/leveldb): is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
+ - [CockroachBD](https://github.com/cockroachdb/cockroach): is a cloud-native SQL database for building global, scalable cloud services that survive disasters.

+Its possible to use one or another with politeiawww by specifying the `database` configuration.

+#### Using LevelDB
+LevelDB requires a minimal configuration.
+The only required config options is `datadir` which specifies where the directory for storing the user data.

+#### Using CockroachDB
+CockroachDB requires the config options `dbhost`, `dbcertdir`, `dbrootcert` to connect to the running db instance.
+In order to setup the Database you can run the same script as specified in the cache instructions:

+    cd $GOPATH/src/github.com/decred/politeia
+    ./cockroachsetup.sh ~/.cockroachdb

+**Note:** you can also use the same cache config options for the database so both of them will connect to the same database instance.

+#### Turn on Database Encryption
+Both databases support encryption of the data.
+If turned on the data will be encrypted before storing and decrypted before retrieving it.
+The encryption can be turned with the boolean flag `--encryptdb` or in the configuration file, add:

+    encryptdb = true

+**Note:** that if the database is encrypted and the configuration is not setted up accordingly, politeiawww won't work as expected.

+#### Switching databases
+Is possible to switch databases by dumping the data from current one and importing in the other.
+More instructions on how to do it can be found in the [politeiawww_dbutil](ttps://github.com/decred/politeia/tree/master/politeiawww/cmd/politeiawww_dbutil) package.

 ### Further information